fire/deep-motion-editing/README.md

 ### Motion Retargeting

-Download and extract the test dataset from [Google Drive](https://docs.google.com/uc?export=download&id=1_849LvuT3WBEHktBT97P2oMBzeJz7-UP).
+Download and extract the test dataset from https://github.com/fire/deep-motion-editing/releases/download/v0.1-alpha/training_set.tar.bz2.
 Then place the `Mixamo` directory within `datasets` .

 To generate the demo examples with the pretrained model, run